 This optional major program provides breadth in the sciences in addition to physics.
 The B.S. degree in physics will be granted to students completing the following:

-- The required courses for the B.A. major (see above) with the same AP policies, but with only one advanced physics elective instead of two
+- The required courses for the B.A. major (see above), but with only one advanced physics elective instead of two

 - Computational Physics (PHYS-UA 210)

 - Two courses in chemistry at or above the level of General Chemistry I, II (CHEM-UA 125, 126), or the one-semester course Accelerated General Chemistry (CHEM-UA 129)